apache/ignite-3/modules/configuration/README.md

 * `@PolymorphicConfig` is similar to the `@Config` and an abstract class in java, i.e. it cannot be instantiated, but it can be subclassed;
 * `@PolymorphicConfigInstance` marks an inheritor of a polymorphic configuration.
 This annotation has a single property called `value` - a unique identifier among the inheritors of one polymorphic configuration, used to define the type (schema) of the polymorphic configuration we are dealing with now;
-* `@AbstractConfiguration` is similar to the `@PolymorphicConfig` but its type cannot be changed and its inheritors must contain either `@Config` or `@ConfigurationRoot` and also cannot be used as a nested configuration only its inheritors;
+* `@AbstractConfiguration` is similar to `@PolymorphicConfig` but its type cannot be changed and its inheritors must be annotated with either `@Config` or `@ConfigurationRoot` and also cannot be used as a nested configuration only its inheritors;
 * `@ConfigValue` marks a nested schema field.
 Cyclic dependencies are not allowed;
 * `@NamedConfigValue` is similar to `@ConfigValue`, but such fields represent a collection of properties, not a single